pppreap/challenge13_ecommerce/README.md

 - Sequelize packages connect your Express.js API to a MySQL database
 - dotenv package use environment variables to store sensitive data, like your MySQL username, password, and database name.

-The following video shows an example of the backend working using Insomnia to show the database information: ()
+The following video shows an example of the backend working  and using Insomnia to show the database api routes functioning: (https://youtu.be/tV_SDL18bpg)

 ## Criteria